victorchiriac89/mfdc-challenge/README.md

 ## Configuration

  - login into your magento 2 admin panel
- - for every product there is now an attribute called `minicart_upsell` labeled "Minicart up-sell Product"
+ - for every product there is now an attribute called `minicart_upsell` labeled "Minicart up-sell Product SKU"
  - you are able to use one product sku for every product that will be added in minicart as up-sell
  - once added to the cart it will no longer be advertised in minicart